toefel18/kluster/README.md

 - Repeated transientErrors can be monitored by inspecting the ALL responses on RESPONSES: when for a while no responses have been received from a node, while the others do send responses, something is wrong with that node.
 - A node can report system errors on the ERRORS.
-qqqq upd diagram: rename Admin to Monitor, Monitor ook daar naar RESPONSES, rename RESPONSE to RESPONSES, idem ERRORS
+qqqq upd diagram: rename Admin to Monitor, Monitor ook daar naar RESPONSES, rename RESPONSE to RESPONSES, idem ERRORS, Monitor ipv _:Monitor_

 ### Replication